oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/interactive-analytics-and-troubleshooting/interactive-analytics-and-troubleshooting.md

     ![expand-events-ns-demo-livenessprobe](images/expand-events-ns-demo-livenessprobe.png)

-## Task 2: Understanding and troubleshooting ‘pod/application’ issues: Pod logs
+## Task 2: Understanding and troubleshooting scheduling specific issue in workload.
    In this task we will review the pod(s) which has logged events due to the problem in scheduling.
    Kubernetes scheduler selects an optimal node to run newly created or unscheduled pods.
    You can read more on Kubernetes scheduler [here] (https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/).